-Rick has over 30 years of management experience in the medical device industry and more than 25 years in the cardiovascular device space.
-As the President & CEO of Accelerated Technologies, a medical device incubator, he led the company foundation and served as the early stage CEO for three medical device companies (CircuLite, FlowMedica, X-Cell) and guided the recapitalization and redirection of two additional medical device companies (Impella, Pathway).
+Rick has more than 35 years of management experience in the medical device industry with more than 30 years in the cardiovascular device space.
+Rick has previously led the company foundation and served as the CEO for four medical device companies (Mitralign, CircuLite, FlowMedica, X-Cell).
+He also guided the recapitalization and redirection of two other successful medical device companies (Impella, Pathway).
 Mr. Geoffrion has served as the Chairman of Impella CardioSystems AG, CircuLite and FlowMedica, Inc. He has also held executive positions at Invatec, PercuSurge, Boston Scientific, SciMed Life Systems, Olympus and Baxter.
 Rick has received a BSME and an MBA from the University of Connecticut.

 MDIC Board President